cgrace0044/stillorgan-tennis/README.md

 ### Fonts

 The Roboto Slab and Roboto fonts are the main fonts used throughout the whole website.
-This font was imported via [Google Fonts](https://fonts.google.com/).
+These fonts were imported via [Google Fonts](https://fonts.google.com/).
 I'm using Sans Serif as a backup font, in case for any reason the main font isn't being imported into the site correctly.

 ## Features